nuxeo-sandbox/nuxeo-aws-bedrock-connector/README.md

 This feature is implemented only for OpenSearch 1.3.x.
 In order to use the feature, knn must be enabled at the index level.
 This can only be done with a package configuration template.
 A sample index configuration is available [here](./nuxeo-aws-bedrock-connector-package/src/main/resources/install/templates/opensearch-knn/nxserver/config/elasticsearch-doc-settings.json.nxftl)

 Vector fields must be explicitly declared in the index mapping.

+> [!IMPORTANT]
-The dimension must correspond to the embbedings size.
+> The `dimension` property must correspond to the embbedings size (see below, "Embedding generation")

 ```json
 {